The Myth of Legislative Morality

 Christ told us to go and make disciples not win political battles and cultural wars.
 Winning those things is not spreading the Gospel and winning those things will not make converts of anyone.
 It is only by becoming more like Christ and being a servant and loving ALL people that the Gospel is ALIVE.
 And only by that will righteousness and holiness be obtained.

 I don’t know if that makes any sense at all, but it’s the best I can muster to my side of the discourse.
 You may not agree with my stance, as I dont’ with power-over approach.
 But one thing is for certain, politics will never change people’s hearts.
 Laws will never change people’s hearts.
+It’s a myth that we can legislate the kind of morality that Christ brings when we invite Him into our hearts.
 But here is a interesting take by Gary Burger on a all too familiar story:

 “Christianity offers something that no other religion or philosophy offers.
 Jesus offers to come live inside of us and change us so we have the internal motivation to do what is right whether or not there is a law about it or not.
 This is what happened when a guy named Zacchaeus met Jesus (Luke 19).
 Zacchaeus was a tax collector for the Roman Empire.
 He was told how much tax to collect from people.
 He had to collect this amount and give it to the authorities.
 Now it was typical for a tax collector to bring his ‘friends’ with him to your house and collect more than the official amount.
 The Romans would look on.
 As a result they were wealthy and hated.
 I guess they would rather be wealthy than popular.
 One evening, Jesus and a large gathering of people were eating supper with Zacchaeus in his house.
 (Jesus invited himself to dinner.)
 I wish I could have been in on the conversation Jesus and Zacchaeus were having to know what Jesus said to the man.
 All of a sudden, Zacchaeus stands up and says, ‘Look, Lord!
 Here and now I give half of my possessions to the poor, and if I have cheated anybody out of anything, I will pay back four times the amount.’
 What did Jesus say to him, ‘Zacchaeus give back all the money or I’ll turn you into a toad’?
 I don’t think so.
 And it probably wasn’t just what Jesus said but who Jesus is.
 Zacchaeus found himself in the presence of Someone with a flawless character who showed him that deep down inside we really want perfect moral goodness.
 Zacchaeus internalized the desire to do good.
 He didn’t need a law to force him to do it.”

 I hope I have justified my arguement coherently.
-Whether you agree or not I hope you enjoyed reading and was possibly challenged.
+Whether you agree or not I hope you enjoyed reading and were possibly challenged.

 May the peace of our Lord Jesus Christ be with you,